-On August 15, 2023, CVEA held a Joint Agency Meeting (JAM) and site visit to give an overview of the Project, engage with interested parties, and tour the Project area.
-Following the JAM, interested parties were given 60 days to provide comments on the PAD and the proposed studies, and suggest additional studies that may be necessary to develop a complete environmental analysis for the relicensing of the Project.
-Comments on the PAD and proposed studies were received from the Alyeska Pipeline Company, Valdez Fisheries Development Association, and ADF&G.
+Following the filing of the PAD and NOI on April 28, 2023, CVEA held a Joint Agency Meeting (JAM) and site visit on August 15, 2023, to give an overview of the Project, engage with stakeholders, and tour the Project area.
+State and federal resource agencies and other stakeholders were given 60 days following the JAM to provide comments on the PAD, provide comments on the proposed studies, and suggest additional studies that may be necessary to develop a complete environmental analysis for the relicensing of the Project.
+Comments on the PAD were received from the Alyeska Pipeline Company, Valdez Fisheries Development Association, and ADF&G.

-On November 20, 2023, CVEA filed its Draft Study Plan (DSP) with seven proposed studies.
-Interested parties were given 45 days to comment on the DSP, with comments due January 5, 2024.
-Comments were received from ADF&G and USFWS.
-On April 10, 2024, CVEA filed its FSP, which represents the seven final relicensing studies and incorporates comments received from ADF&G and USFWS.
-Over the summer of 2024, CVEA conducted the seven relicensing studies described in the FSP.
+On November 20, 2023, CVEA filed its DSP with seven proposed studies.
+State and federal resource agencies and other stakeholders were given 45 days to comment on the DSP, with comments due January 5, 2024.
+On April 10, 2024, CVEA filed its FSP, which represents the final relicensing studies and incorporates comments received from the ADF&G and USFWS.